shawngraham/5706a-f24/index.md

 > I confess, I tend more towards the third option in my own work.
 But I also sometimes get creative; I do work in [data sonification](https://programminghistorian.org/en/lessons/sonification) for instance.
 If you want some guidance for that side of things, just let me know.

 These are just a few lenses through which we may view digital history.
 My goals are several:
-+ for you to identify which lense interests you most
++ for you to identify which lens interests you most
 + develop foundational abilities for pursuing those interests
 + develop a professional online persona with on a space that you control